-Zomato stock zooms 18% despite Rs 360-crore loss in Q4
+Why Zomato stock rose 18% today despite Rs 360-crore loss in Q4

 Shares of Zomato rose over 18 per cent in early trade despite the food delivery giant reporting widening of its consolidated net loss in the last quarter.
-The large cap stock gained 18.6 percent to Rs 67.6 against the previous close of Rs 57 on BSE.
+The large cap stock gained 18.6 percent to Rs 67.6 on positive growth outlook for Q1 of this fiscal.
+The stock closed at Rs 57 on Monday.

 Zomato stock is trading lower than 5-day, 20-day, 50-day, 100-day and 200-day moving averages.
 The share has lost 55.73 per cent in 2022 and fallen 25.02 per cent in a month.